open5e/open5e/source/monsters/tome-of-beasts/D/drakes/ash-drake.rst

 **Volcanic Haunts.** Ash drakes outside a city live in or near volcanic plateaus, and mutter about the lack of neighbors to bully.
-In the wild, an ash drake may partner with a red dragon or :ref:`tob:flame-dragons`, since the dragon provides its lesser cousin with plenty of ash.
+In the wild, an ash drake may partner with a red dragon or :ref:`flame dragon <tob:flame-dragons>`, since the dragon provides its lesser cousin with plenty of ash.

 Ash Drake